 The park will be self-sustainable, combining a luxury lifestyle with the rugged landscape.
-Buried into the hills the central facilities like a swimming pool, spa facilities and a health centre are accommodated.
-Next to this wide range of facilities, one can indulge in wood chopping, mountain biking, hiking, canoeing and many other outdoor events.
-After an active day you can drink a cocktail, next to your fireplace and enjoying the view.
+Buried into the hills the central facilities like a swimming pool, spa facilities and a health center are accommodated.
+Next to this wide range of facilities, one can indulge in wood chopping, mountain biking, hiking, canoeing, and many other outdoor events.
+After an active day, you can drink a cocktail, next to your fireplace and enjoy the view.

 Sustainable solutions were also found here:Vajra Eco Resort Nepal

 A new approach was also found here:Hotel Alpenblick